Krischan74/RTCWHQ/README.md

 ### Autoexcludes (RTCW/ET specific)
 This tool is written for RTCW/ET but can be used for other purposes, too.
 I've added some RTCW/ET specific checks, please consider this and switch the Flag **rtcwexcludes** in **rtcwhq.py** to **False** if it causes trouble:
 - files inside folders containing "fonts" in the folder name get a maximum texture size of 1024 (fonts)
+- the hudchars.tga file gets an extra setting to create clean edges
 - files inside folders containing "levelshots" in the folder name get a maximum texture size of 512 (except the _cc map)
 - files inside folders containing "maps" in the folder name get a maximum texture size of 1024 (lightmaps)
 - files inside folders containing "skies", "sfx" or "liquids" in the folder name get NO contrast or brightness change (blurry alphas)